-In accordance with the agreement, the District is authorized to issue bonds for the purpose of financing the construction and acquisition of the facilities.
-Prior to issuing any bonds, the District must provide the City with a copy of the Commission order authorizing the issuance of the bonds and such order must provide that under the Commission rules governing the issuance of bonds it is feasible to sell the bonds at a District tax rate that does not exceed \$0.90 per \$100 of assessed valuation.
-The agreement provides that such condition is not a limitation on the District's authority to levy an unlimited tax and that the District's bonds are secured by a pledge of the proceeds of an ad valorem tax without limit as to rate or amount.
+Under the Utility Agreement, the District is authorized to issue bonds to finance the construction and acquisition of the Facilities, parks and recreational facilities, and eligible road facilities and related appurtenances.
+Before the District is authorized to issue bonds, the District must provide the City with a copy of a TCEQ order authorizing issuance of such bonds, if applicable, and such order must provide that under the TCEQ's rules governing the issuance of bonds it is feasible to sell the bonds at a District tax rate that does not exceed \$1.10 per \$100 of taxable assessed valuation.
+The Utility Agreement expressly provides that such condition is not a limitation on the District's authority to levy an unlimited tax and that the District's bonds are secured by a pledge of the proceeds of an ad valorem tax without limit as to rate or amount.
+Both the City and the District levy taxes on property within the District.
+The District must also provide the City with a copy of the applicable preliminary official statement and draft bond order before issuing bonds.